SEUNGKYUCHUNG/OfficeScripts/README.md

 ## Contribution
 Contributions are welcome!
 Please feel free to open issues or submit pull requests.
 Check the contributing guidelines for more details.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact
-For any questions, reach out
+For any questions, reach out to ghsccontact@gmail.com